You are currently on Hearing Direct UK

 Generally, noise-induced hearing loss begins with trouble hearing high-frequency tones and then gradually starts to include lower tones as it becomes more severe.
 Both ears are usually affected equally.
 Unfortunately, the predictions for the future are that noise-induced hearing loss will increase due to prolonged exposure to massive industrial equipment, huge vehicles, and loud music so it is important to wear suitable ear protection and consider the levels of self-controlled noise to which you expose yourself.

 At Hearing Direct, you will find a number of valuable ways to help keep your ears safe from harmful, damaging sounds.

 Hearing protection such as ear plugs can be a key method to reduce the amount of aggressive sound that enters the ear canal.
 Ear plugs can be worn wherever and whenever, meaning you can avoid the risk of noise-induced hearing loss or reduce exposure when in noisy environments.

 If you have any concerns about your hearing, take our free online hearing test.
 Alternatively, if you have any questions, get in touch and our expert team will do their very best to help you.

-This entry was posted in Hearing Information, Hearing Loss, News and tagged Hearing loss, USA on 20th October 2017 by Gary.
+This entry was posted in News, Hearing Information, Hearing Loss and tagged USA, Hearing loss on 20th October 2017 by Gary.

 ← Previous Post